-On Augustinergasse in a Baroque building at the back of the Old University is a small jail where students were temporarily locked up for minor offenses.
+On Augustinergasse in a Baroque building at the back of the Old University is a small jail where students were temporarily locked up for minor offences.

 The Studentenkarzer shows a creative display of graffiti and pictures covering the walls of the jail by students bragging about their exploits.

 Church of the Holy Spirit – this is the most famous church in Heidelberg.
-It stands in the middle of the market place in the old center of Heidelberg not far from Heidelberg Castle.
+It stands in the middle of the marketplace in the old centre of Heidelberg not far from Heidelberg Castle.

 The church first took shape in the 13th century but was at the turn of the 15th century that it got its current Late Gothic design.

 The steeple of the church, rising above the roofs, dominates the town.
 It is possible to scale the tower to look over Heidelberg from the tower’s platform at 38 metres.
 However, I suggest you go with a friend, on a quiet day it is quite eerie climbing up the endless winding staircase alone, although the view at the top makes it all worthwhile.